OpenDSA/OpenDSA/RST/source/Hashing/HashFunc.rst

   the probability to be at least 60% that two share a birthday?

-- In a hash table of 1000 slots, what is the smallest number of records must be inserted before the probability of a collision reaches 50%?
+- In a hash table of 1000 slots, what is the smallest number of records that must be inserted before the probability of a collision reaches 50%?

 .. avembed:: AV/Hashing/Birthday.html pe